 The Power of Peer to Peer Support By Dr. Victoria Boyd - Organizer

-I’ve always felt the inclusion of group work as a teaching tool brought great value to the learning experience.
-They always say two minds are better than one.
-However, for this set of challenges is learning the real or only goal we want to achieve?
-Moving away from the master mind concept sometimes individuals just need to know that what they are experiencing is normal, they are not alone, and they have friends that support them.
+I’ve always felt including group work as a teaching tool brought great value to the learning experience.
+However, how does that work in an industry-wide environment?
+How can we meet the goals of the organization and help individuals face their daily set of challenges?
+Is learning the real or only goal we want to achieve?
+Sometimes individuals just need to know that they are not in a silo, what they are experiencing is normal, and they have friends and colleagues that support them.
 No one person can or needs to manage the demands alone.
-At any level individuals need support in order to do their best work; they need development opportunities to sharpen their skills; and we as an industry should always be nurturing and developing new leaders.
+At any level individuals need support in order to do their best work; they need development opportunities to sharpen their skills, and we as an industry should always be nurturing and developing new leaders.
+They always say, two minds are better than one.

 We invite our colleagues to join The Philantrepreneur Foundation’s PEER CIRCLE